jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/15 - The Lesson.md

 # THE LESSON

-## Introduction

-Evolution is the Force.
-To promote human technological evolution, it Techvolution, we must evolve freely.
-Easier said then done.
-See Darth Blockbuster knows evolution is powerful, that's why he keeps the tools for himself.
+Evolution is how life adapts on Earth.
+Majic is how human cyborgs choose to upgrade themselves.
+Techvolution let's humanity to freely decide what tool they want to connect with.
+Darth Blockbuster knows this.
+That's why he keeps the tools for himself.

 Before you can confront Darth Blockbuster you must learn his tactics.
-We already know he uses the rules to keep the power of tools for himself.
-But what does that look like.
-To be the hero you need to be Skywalker, you have to learn how the extras are controlled by the antagonists.
+We already know he uses the rules to hide his selfishness.
+But how are the extras controlled by the antagonists.

 This lessons takes us to small farm in Maryland, and a young boy who worked hard to better himself.